DeluxeDevModules/FlipFrenzy/README.md

 Improved performance of automated auction management algorithm Added option to set custom auction duration

-Here is the installation section formatted for GitHub:

 ### Installation

 #### Step 1: Download and Install Forge 1.8.9